Malachivini/Refrigerator/README.md

    - Once you have everything you need, proceed to purchase the items.
 They will be automatically added to your refrigerator.

 4. **Plan Your Meals**:
-   - Go to the recipes section to browse available recipes.
+   - Option 1: Go to the recipes section to browse available recipes.
+Use the ingredients you have on hand to prepare your meals.
-   - Check the list of ingredients required for each recipe.
+   - Option 2: Go to all the recipes, select the recipe you desire to prepare, and view its ingredients.
 If any ingredients are missing, you can add them directly to your shopping cart from this screen.
-   - Use the ingredients you have on hand to prepare your meals.

 5. **Maintain Your supply**:
    - Regularly check the refrigerator section to ensure you are using ingredients before they expire.